dynamsoft-docs/document-normalizer-docs-mobile/programming/ios/upgrade-instruction.md

 ## From version 1.x to 2.x

 `DynamsoftDocumentNormalizer` SDK has been revamped to integrate with `DynamsoftCaptureVision (DCV)` architecture.
-To upgrade from version 1.x to 2.x, we recommend you to follow the [`User Guide`](user-guide.md) and re-write your codes.
+To upgrade from version 1.x to 2.x, we recommend that you follow the [`User Guide`](user-guide.md) and re-write your code to match what is in the guide.

 Here are some of the main actions you may take:

 ### Update the Dependencies

-Since the SDK architecture is changed, you have to change your `Podfile` for including the following libraries:
+Since the SDK architecture has changed, you have to change your `Podfile` to include the following libraries:

 ```sh
 pod 'DynamsoftCaptureVisionRouter','{version-number}'